ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 ### Updating the Ballerina Tool

 The `ballerina update` command updates the Ballerina Tool itself to the latest version.
-Ballerina Tool versions are independent from the Ballerina distribution versions.
+Ballerina Tool versions are independent of the Ballerina distribution versions.
 These tool updates are expected to be rare compared to distribution releases.

 ```sh
 → ballerina update